Legal Representation After a Ridesharing Accident

 It wasn’t too long ago that the only ridesharing options for those who wanted to save money on gas were to take the bus or carpool.
 Those options are still popular here in San Diego‚ but rideshare services like Uber & Lyft have all grown in popularity.
 These are companies that operate in a similar manner as taxi and limousine services but they are not regulated in the same manner.
 Each rideshare option is unique‚ and there are unique complications that may arise if you’re ever involved in a crash.

-If you’ve been injured in a rideshare car accident‚ you may be wondering about who will compensate you for your medical expenses‚ lost income‚ and other costs.
-The experienced San Diego auto accident attorneys at the Jurewitz Law Group have the knowledge and resources it takes to help you secure fair compensation for your losses.
-Call us to find out how we can help you.
+If you’ve been injured in a rideshare car accident‚ you may be wondering who will compensate you for your medical expenses‚ lost income‚ and other costs.
+The experienced San Diego auto accident attorneys at the Jurewitz Law Group Injury & Accident Lawyers have the knowledge and resources it takes to help you secure fair compensation for your losses.
+Contact us to find out how we can help you.
 We can be reached at (619) 233-5020.

 In many respects, if you are involved in a rideshare accident as a driver, passenger, or if a rideshare driver hits you, the consequences are similar to any other car accident.
 What makes these cases different from the average accident is the complicated questions surrounding liability and which insurance policies might be in play.